jianing-sun/Python-Solutions/README.md

 Feel free to test the .py files and I would be very appreciated if you can comment with any bugs/suggestions to make it better.
 Thanks!

-One python a day, makes hairs away. ;)
+One python a day, makes hair away. ;)